 Based on current research, it is probably best to avoid or significantly limit your consumption of diet soft drinks.
 If you must have something sweet, some good low-calorie choices include: Stevia, xylitol, raw honey, or date sugar.
 Even though these may be “healthier” choices, they will still add additional carbohydrates to your diet or may influence your insulin levels.

 The best thing to do when trying to cut back on sugar is to break the addiction.
 Once you stop eating foods high in concentrated sugar, you will begin to appreciate the sweet taste of fruit or other natural sugars.
 Start drinking more water.
-You can even flavor your water by adding fruits such as orange slices or strawberries to it.
+You can even flavour your water by adding fruits such as orange slices or strawberries to it.
 There is no need to drink diet soft drinks or any type of sweetened drink as water is really the optimal and healthiest option.